Message from the Program Director

 Welcome to Stony Brook Child Neurology!
-It is with great enthusiasm that I introduce you to our exceptional training program.
-Stony Brook Medicine encompasses Stony Brook University Hospital, the only Tertiary Care Medical Center in all of Suffolk County and the soon to be only Children’s Hospital in the region.
-Our goal is to provide a world class education for our child neurology trainees.
+It is with great enthusiasm that I introduce you to our exceptional division and training program.
+Stony Brook Medicine encompasses Stony Brook University Hospital, the only Tertiary Care Medical Center in all of Suffolk County and Stony Brook Children’s Hospital which provides the most advanced child neurology specialty care in the region.
+Our goal is to provide world class care for our patients and education for our child neurology trainees.

 Our strength is our education.
 The faculty consists of five pediatric neurologists, with various training backgrounds (Duke, Yale, Harvard, University of Florida, and Miami Children’s) and special strengths in pediatric epilepsy and neurodevelopmental disorders.
 Our primary goal focuses on your education through practice, one on one didactics, group lectures, and journal clubs.
 We maintain an open-door policy at all times and always make ourselves available to our trainees.

-- The Lourie Center for Pediatric Multiple Sclerosis (The very 1st National Pediatric MS Center).
+- The Pediatric Multiple Sclerosis Center (The very 1st National Pediatric MS Center).

 - Neuro-Oncology Center